Sagarchhetri83/DecepTron/README.md

 │   ├── defensive.py        # Threat detection logic
 │   └── ftp_honeypot.py     # (Optional) FTP honeypot runner
 │
-├── data/                   # To store the SQLite database │
+├── data/                   # To store the SQLite database (ignored by git) │
-├── models/                 # To store large LLM files │
+├── models/                 # To store large LLM files (ignored by git) │
 ├── .gitignore              # Specifies files for git to ignore ├── dashboard.py            # The Streamlit dashboard application
 ├── requirements.txt        # Project dependencies for pip
 └── README.md               # Project documentation

+Credits
+This project was created and developed by Sagar Chhetri.

 🤝 Contributing